OSTEOPOROSIS

 According to the American College of Rheumatology’s top osteoporosis specialists – research shows that all postmenopausal women over age 65 should be screened for osteoporosis.
 Additionally, patients with one or more of the following risk factors should be considered for screening and treatment for osteoporosis pain (if needed):

-These risk factors may also be associated with rheumatoid arthritis diagnosis, but it’s vital to receive a distinct and accurate assessment from a licensed rheumatologist.
+These risk factors may also be associated with other rheumatologic diagnoses, but it’s vital to receive a distinct and accurate assessment from a licensed rheumatologist.

 Preventing Osteoporosis By Avoiding Bone Loss